 - Pour the peanut sauce over the top of the stir fry ingredients.
 Lightly sauté over medium heat until all ingredients come together, about 5 minutes.

 Serve the stir fry right away while hot.
 Top with chopped peanuts for a nice crunch to every bite.
+If you love this seafood recipe, be sure to check out my Air Fryer Mahi Mahi.

 Frequently asked questions about making noodle stir fry: